-Broken Arrow Public Schools (BAPS) has a truly amazing cheer program - having won four straight (2013-2015) large Co-Ed State Championships.
+Broken Arrow Public Schools has a truly amazing cheer program - winning 2019 UCA Game Day National Championship, NCA National Championships in 2012 and 2014, and consecutive large Co-Ed OSSAA State Championships from 2012-2016.
 BAPS Cheer has a long tradition in Broken Arrow.
-Many of the current cheer coaches were past BAPS cheerleaders, including Coach Amy Howe.
-Melenda Knight, assistant athletic director, was part of the first cheer group to travel to a national competition in Dallas in 1986-1987.
-BAPA Cheer has won many national championships since that time.
-In 2010, the Cheer program moved under the umbrella of the Athletics Department.
+Assistant Athletic Director Melenda Knight was part of the first cheer group to travel to a national competition in Dallas in 1986-1987.
+In 2010, the Cheer program moved under the umbrella of the Athletic Department.

-The BAPS Cheer program currently has seven teams.
+The BAPS Cheer program currently has three teams.
 These teams consists of the following:

 The Cheer teams are always on the move during the sports seasons.
 Varsity can expect to travel to every game while lower grades will be at all home game and some away games.
 They will also be busy year round, with summer camps and competitions in the fall as well as nationals in January or February for some of the teams.